They’ve been popping up on campus all semester: intricately worked chalkboard messages with one signature, #dangerdust.

-So, after being blindfolded, thrown into the back of a van, and driven around for more than an hour, I was finally invited into the top-secret inner sanctum of Dangerdust on strict condition of anonymity.
+So, after being blindfolded, thrown into the back of a van, and driven around for more than an hour, I was finally invited into the top-secret inner sanctum of Dangerdust.

-OK, so that’s not exactly how it went down, but still, the duo is serious about keeping their late-night chalking escapades on the down low even as they were kind enough to talk to me about why they do what they do.
+OK, that’s not exactly how it went down, but still, the duo is serious about keeping their late-night chalking escapades low-key, even as they were kind enough to talk to me about why they do what they do.

 “It’s definitely a passion,” they agreed.